roseroo/readmes/reading-list.md

  - **The Text as Body/Politics: An Appreciation of Monique Wittig’s Writings in Context** - Helene Wenzel

-##### General discussion of Wittig, discusses her cooption by Écriture féminine.
-Great read for general history of the feminist movement.
-“Where it all went wrong”
+##### General discussion of Wittig particularly in their historical context.
+Genuinely invaluable resource for my research.

   - **S.C.U.M.
 Manifesto** - Valerie Solanas